 Classical Economics: Principles and Criticisms

-Classical economics or classical political economy is one of the major schools of thought in economics that first flourished in Britain during the late 18th century and spread further in key European countries during the early-to-middle 19th century.
+Classical economics or classical political economy is one of the major schools of thought in economics.
+The core ideas first emerged and flourished in Britain during the late 18th century.
+These ideas spread and expanded further in key European countries during the early-to-middle 19th century and further in other countries around the world in the subsequent decades.

 Economists such as Adam Smith, Anne Robert Jacques Turgot, Jean-Baptiste Say, David Ricardo, Eugen Böhm von Bawerk, Thomas Robert Malthus, and John Stuart Mill were credited for developing and expanding the principles of classical economic theory.

 The theory helped countries in Europe transition from monarchy to democracy, thus paving the way for the emergence of capitalism.
-It generally focused on economic growth through economic freedom, specifically by highlighting the importance of laissez-fare, free or open market competition, and the transition from class-based social structures in favor of meritocracies.
+It focused on economic growth through economic liberalization and highlights the importance of laissez-fare, free or open market competition, and the transition from class-based social structures in favor of meritocracies.

 The Principles of Classical Economics: Arguments and Assumptions